 Airline operators that have got licenses under the aviation regulations of Malaysia:

 Air transport services for domestic passengers and all other related services.
 This excludes the air transport routes mentioned in the Rural Air Services Agreement as an exception.

 Service providers for the information technology sector:

 Different kinds of IT services with the exception of sales of good related to the services provided a well as the IT services provision outside Malaysia.
 According to the new order, service providers offering taxable services in Malaysia will need to register if they offer taxable services which value to more than MYR 500,000 in a year.

 The biggest misconception surrounding the new SST in Malaysia is some people feel that it will lead to lower prices for products while others mean prices will go up after September 1, 2018.

-The debate about the how prices will behave after the deployment of the new SST Malaysia 2018 policy that replaces the earlier GST appears to be split in two different directions (Malaysia’s GST vs SST – Knowing the Difference).
+The debate about how prices will behave after the deployment of the new SST Malaysia 2018 policy that replaces the earlier GST appears to be split in two different directions (Malaysia’s GST vs. SST – Knowing the Difference).
 While a portion of the residents of Malaysia expect that prices of goods are going to come down.
 However, there is another group that strongly believes otherwise.